-The process of writing data to a storage medium, such as a floppy disk, CD-R, USB flash drive, or hard drive.
-The Save option is found in almost all programs commonly under the "File" drop-down menu or through an icon that resembles a floppy diskette, like that shown in the picture to the right.
-When clicking the Save option, the file will be saved as its previous name.
-However, if the file is new, the program will ask the user to name the file and where to save the file.
+Save is writing data to a storage medium, such as a floppy disk, CD-R (compact disc recordable), USB (universal serial bus) flash drive, or hard drive.
+The save option is found in almost all programs, commonly under the "File" drop-down menu or through an icon that resembles a floppy diskette.
+When clicking the Save option, the file is saved as its previous name.
+However, if the file is new, the program asks the user to name the file and where to save the file.

 What does the save icon look like?

-It is up to the developer of the program to decide how the save icon appears.
+It is up to the program developer to decide how the save icon appears.
 However, to keep the familiarity of past computer programs, the save icon often looks like a floppy disk, which should resemble one of the icons shown below.

 File menu with the Save and Save As options

-In the picture below is an example of the typical File menu with the Save option.
+The picture below is an example of the typical file menu with the Save option.

 When saving, should I overwrite?

-When saving a previously existing file, software programs will ask if you want to overwrite it.
+When saving a previously existing file, programs ask if you want to overwrite the file.
 If you click "Ok" or "Yes," the previous file is replaced with the new version.
-If you want to save the file as a different name or in a different location, choose the Save As option instead of Save.
+To save the file as a different name or in a different location, choose the Save As option instead of Save.

 Why do we need to save files?